NEARBY SHTETL LINKS: Belz | Dubno | Kowel | Kremenets | Luboml

 their city.
 Most of them moved to Ludmir.
 Ustilug was bombarded and shelled

 heavily on the morning of June 22, 1941, the day of the outbreak of war between

 the Soviet Union and Germany.
 Ustilug was conquered by the German Army toward

 evening of that day.
 The Germans quickly began to snatch Jews for forced labor.

-The Jews were put to work at fixing the bridge over the Bug River, cleaning the
+Jewish residents were put to work fixing the bridge over the Bug River, cleaning the

 ruins, and loading ammunition and military provisions at the railway station.

 At the end of July 1941, the Germans appointed a Judenrat and set up a Jewish

 police force.
 Nearly 900 people of the town intelligencia and notables were

 imprisoned at the end of October 1941 and taken to be killed.
 After that, groups of